 If you are thinking that some R&R is absolutely needed when you are away, check out these 5 Cool and Unusual Hotels in Iceland!

 Iceland vacation cost – Food and Basics

-We had some small single serve jams and Vegemite from home that we used to have with our toast rather than buying a cereal for the girls in the mornings.
-We found that we could also make them sandwiches to have with the spreads.
+We had some small single serve jams and Vegemite from home that we used to have with our toast rather than buying a box of cereal for the girls in the mornings.
+We found that we could also make them sandwiches to have with the spreads so we could reduce the prices in Iceland for drinks and food that we had to spend.
 To be honest, Mark and I did not eat lunch often in our week there.Expensive Yes, Unbelievable Yes, Can you afford it?
 Yes.
 Visit Iceland todayClick To Tweet

 Food and Basics in Iceland Tips: